-1. Teaching
+Teaching

 Teaching includes not only formal classroom instruction, but also advising, remediation, and mentoring of students.
 Effectiveness in teaching is reflected by student learning and improvements in the learning environment and curriculum.
-Evidence of teaching effectiveness may include, but is not limited to:
+Evidence of teaching effectiveness may include the following (these are examples and do not comprise a complete list of evidence a candidate may present for promotion):

-- a.
-Honors or special recognitions for teaching accomplishments. - b.
-Development or significant revision of programs and courses, including development of online courses. - Preparation of innovative teaching materials, instructional techniques, curricula or programs of study.
+- · Honors or special recognitions for teaching accomplishments - Development or significant positive changes in programs and courses, including online courses

-- Collaborative work on interdisciplinary courses within the program or the college. - c.
-Effectiveness shown by student evaluations and accomplishments. - d.
-A list of courses and information from student questionnaires designed to reflect teaching effectiveness and creativity.
+- · Preparation of innovative teaching materials, instructional techniques, curricula or programs of study - Collaborative work on interdisciplinary courses within the program or the college - Student evaluations and accomplishments. - A list of courses and information from student questionnaires designed to reflect teaching effectiveness and creativity.
 Information for all courses taught in the previous three years that have been evaluated should be included unless a candidate seeks early promotion, in which case information for two years is sufficient.
 The candidate should report quantitative data for items that provide summary evaluations of the course and instructor as collected by the program and reflected in the self-study.
-Data should include: - Student comments that attest to a teacher's abilities to stimulate student interest. - Evaluation by students regarding readiness for clinical training. - Graduate surveys from former students attesting to the candidate's instructional performance both within the traditional classroom setting and beyond. - Performance of students on uniform examinations or in standardized courses. - Effective direction of graduate employment. - Successful direction of individual student projects and student seminars. - Evidence of effective advisement of students. - e.
-Effectiveness shown by peer evaluation of expertise in instruction. - Peer evaluations by colleagues who are familiar with the candidate's teaching, used instructional materials designed by the candidate, or have taught the candidate's students in subsequent courses. - Selection for teaching special courses or presentations outside the program. - Participation in special teaching activities outside the school/college, including special lectureships, panel presentations, and conference participation. - Membership on special bodies concerned with effective teaching, i.e., accreditation teams and special commissions. - f.
-Publication activities related to teaching and learning outcomes. - Textbooks, published lecture notes, abstracts, articles, or reviews reflecting a candidate's teaching contributions and scholarship. - Presentation of papers on teaching before professional associations. - Published book reviews or case reports in related journals. - g.
-Grants related to teaching and learning. - Receipt of competitive grants/contracts to fund innovative teaching activities or to fund stipends for students. - Membership on panels to judge proposals for teaching grants/contracts programs. - h.
-Election to offices, committee activities, and other important service to professional associations including editorial work and peer review as related to teaching. - Review articles, books or book chapters, and articles describing clinical instructional innovations, evaluation, or experience. - Develop practice guidelines, treatment protocols, instructional standards, and policy statements governing instruction or treatment practice. - Write reports on program development and evaluation. - i.
-Departmental and institutional governance and academic policy and procedure development as related to teaching. - j.
-Successful integration of teaching and research or public service in ways benefiting students and the local community. - k.
-Development of new clinical practice sites. - I. Development and/or championing of clinical programs/projects that enhance clinical services at existing or new sites.
+Data should include: - · Student comments that attest to a teacher's ability to stimulate student interest - Evaluation by students regarding readiness for clinical training - Graduate surveys from former students attesting to the candidate's instructional performance both within the traditional classroom setting and beyond - · Performance of students on uniform examinations or in standardized courses - Promotion of student employment following graduation - Successful direction of individual student projects and student seminars - Effective advisement of students - Peer evaluation of expertise in instruction - Evaluations by colleagues who are familiar with the candidate's teaching, used instructional materials designed by the candidate, or have taught the candidate's students in subsequent courses - · Selection for teaching special courses or presentations outside the program - Participation in special teaching activities outside the school/college, including lectureships, panel presentations, and conference participation - Membership on bodies concerned with effective teaching, i.e., accreditation teams and special commissions - Publication activities related to teaching and learning outcomes - Textbooks, published lecture notes, abstracts, articles, or reviews reflecting a candidate's teaching contributions and scholarship - Presentation of papers on teaching before professional associations - Published book reviews or case reports in teaching-related journals - Grants related to teaching and learning - Receipt of competitive grants/contracts to fund innovative teaching activities or to fund stipends for students - Membership on panels to judge proposals for teaching grants/contracts programs - Election to offices, committee activities, and other important service to professional associations including editorial work and peer review as related to teaching effectiveness - Reviewing articles, books or book chapters, and articles describing clinical instructional innovations, evaluation, or experience - Developing practice guidelines, treatment protocols, instructional standards, and policy statements governing instruction or treatment practice - · Writing reports on program development and evaluation

+- Departmental and institutional governance and academic policy and procedure development as related to teaching - Successful integration of teaching and research or public service in ways benefiting students and the local community - · Development of new clinical practice sites - Development and/or championing of clinical programs/projects that enhance clinical services at existing or new sites

-Any combination of the sources listed above must be evaluated with respect to the individual's budgeted time.
-In joint instructional endeavors, the evidence should specify the extent of each person's contribution.
+The evidence listed above will be evaluated with respect to the individual's budgeted time commitments.
+For joint instructional endeavors, the evidence should specify the extent of the applicant's contribution.